MultiPoolMiner/MultiPoolMiner/README.md

 Current versions support advanced configuration via 'Config.txt' in the MPM main directory.

-If Config.txt does not exist, copy Config.example.txt and rename to Config.txt
+If Config.txt does not exist, copy Config.default.txt and rename to Config.txt

 Config.txt is a JSON file and human readable / editable.
 A good primer for understanding the JSON structure can be found here: https://www.tutorialspoint.com/json/index.htm